 Dear members of the lifesaving family, dear Europeans

-This Sunday we have an occasion to celebrate together – the first World Drowning Prevention Day ever.
+This Sunday we have an occasion to celebrate together – the first World Drowning Prevention Day in 2021 ever.
 But it is a day for all to think about.

 Today I like to thank all our lifesavers in Europe for their activities – in Ireland, in Israel, in Sweden or in Spain.
 Together we are fighting for an Europe free of drowning.